gopasspw/gopass/docs/setup.md

 defaults write org.gpgtools.common UseKeychain NO
 ```

-The last step is important if you want to stop `pinentry-mac` from caching your passphrase in the MacOS Keychain by default (indefinitely).
+The last step is important if you want to stop `pinentry-mac` from caching your passphrase in the macOS Keychain by default (indefinitely).

 ### Ubuntu, Debian, Deepin, Devuan, Kali Linux, Pardus, Parrot, Raspbian